thodev196/thodev196/README.md

 🧑🏻 I'm 20 years old and I come from Gia Lam, Hanoi

-🎓 I'm currently is a 2nd years student at FPT Polytechnic - Hanoi
+🎓 I'm currently is a 3nd years student at HAUI - Hanoi

 🔭 I have a passion for backend and maybe frontend =)